gameshowstudio/gameshowstudio.github.io/updates.md

 * The Teams Pane: This pane shows which players are on which teams, the scores, and which player has buzzed in.
 The style of this pane varies based on which device is being used (iPhone or iPad).
 * [The Questions Pane](#question-sets): Shows the questions in the currently selected set and allows the host to select between various question sets.
 * The Music Pane: When this pane is visible, the host is one tap away from playing a song at any time.
 [Volume mixers](#music-and-audio-mixers) are now available in version 2.0.
-* The Sound Pane: This pane allows the host to play sounds during the game and to [customize the volume](#music-and-audio-mixers) of the sounds that are played automatically during the game (or turn off the automatic sounds).
+* The Sound Pane: This pane allows the host to play sounds during the game and to [customize the volume](#music-and-audio-mixers) of the sounds that are played automatically during the game.
 * The TV Pane: The host can control what's displayed on the TV from the [TV Pane](#television-display-options).
 * The Round Rules Pane: The rules of the round can be customized from this pane.